nisicadmir/nodejs-typescript/tutorial-2.md

 }
 ```

 And now we need to create the actual error exception object.
-Create a file called `error-exception` inside `error-handler` folder with following code:
+Create a file called `error-exception.ts` inside `error-handler` folder with following code:

 ```typescript
 import { ErrorCode } from './error-code';